Dean Carter: Home invasions

 On the evening of March 25, Carter broke into the San Diego residence of Susan Loyland, who had planned to travel to Mexico for a date with Carter earlier that day, though she missed picking him up at a bus station and left without him.
 Carter, armed with a knife, raped Loyland's roommate and forced her to perform fellatio on him.
-Carter also robbed both Loyland and her roommate of tip money and the latter's car keys, as well as hogtying her with her pantyhose before leaving.
+Carter also robbed Loyland and her roommate of tip money and the latter's car keys, as well as hogtying her with her pantyhose before leaving.
 The woman managed to free herself with a knife, and a neighbor who heard her cries for help called police.
 This victim would later testify that she had met Carter prior to being attacked by him.

 In the early hours of March 29, Carter, wearing a red bandana over his face and armed with a butcher knife, broke into the Ventura apartment of 22-year-old Jennifer Rose Steward, whom he proceeded to sexually assault and rape for around five hours, as well as strangling her into unconsciousness when she attempted to escape twice.
 Steward pretended to sympathize with her attacker to prevent him from becoming more violent, and convinced him to untie her by asking for a kiss.
 When Carter finally left at dawn, Steward waited for several minutes before running to a neighbor for help.
 Steward had met Carter before the attack when he was staying at a neighbor's residence; she avoided him despite Carter attempting to befriend her.